nickjhathaway/armadillo/README.txt

 The OpenBLAS and Intel MKL libraries are generally the fastest.

-Caveat: for any serious and/or performance critical work, we recommend using either Mac OS X or a Linux based operating system:
+Caveat: for any serious and/or performance critical work, we recommend using a Linux based operating system:
   Fedora  http://fedoraproject.org/
   Ubuntu  http://www.ubuntu.com/
   CentOS  http://centos.org/